jmbrule/openc2-apsc-stateless-packet-filter/oc2slpf-v1.0-wip.md

 The components of an OpenC2 Command are an action (what is to be done), a target (what is being acted upon), an optional actuator (what is performing the command), and command arguments, which influence how the command is to be performed.
 An action coupled with a target is sufficient to describe a complete OpenC2 Command.
 Though optional, the inclusion of an actuator and/or command arguments provides additional precision to a command, when needed.

 The components of an OpenC2 Response are a numerical status code, an optional status text string, and optional results.
-The format of the results, if included, depend on the type or response being transferred.
+The format of the results, if included, depends on the type or response being transferred.

 ## 1.7 Goal
 The goal of the OpenC2 Language Specification is to provide a language for interoperating between functional elements of cyber defense systems.
 This language used in conjunction with OpenC2 Actuator Profiles and OpenC2 Transfer Specifications allows for vendor-agnostic cybertime response to attacks.